Koosjuh/koosjuh.github.io/content/posts/EntraID/breaktheglass.md

 {firstletter}.{lastname}@tenant.com

-Doesn't mean they won't ever find it, but it won't be within 30 seconds.
+Doesn't mean they won't ever find it, or that there are not other ways of finding out however the name doesn't have to give it away.
+And it's one less signal.
+What is the benefit for your organisation to have this in the name?

 **The takeaway**

 Naming does not have to disclose function or privilege level.
 It can at least require some thought.

 This brings me to the next point.